kemingy/isite/README.md

 # isite

-convert issues to a website
+Convert issues to a website.